dennisrcao/neural-stem-slicer/README.md

 > **Still in development**  - this has been an independent project of mine for months if you're interested in helping out - hit me up : )

 <b>TODO:</b>
+- Ableton segmentation BPM identification: maybe we need to write the metadata into the segmented loops
+- onset detection of the "1" beat
 - type check for manual override must be a number BPM and a camelot wheel string
+- current implementaton takes 510.35 seconds

 # Split Stems